Donders-Institute/ni2-electrophys/exercises_text/ni2_forward1.md

 For this reason, it is custom (and convenient) that leadfields are defined as the spatial topography of the electric potential (EEG) or magnetic field (MEG) due to a unit-amplitude source at a given location and orientation.

 In the example above the amplitude information (the value '2') just represented the activity of a source in a single time point.
-The amplitude term can be very easily extended to contain multiple time points, i.e. to become a vector.
+The amplitude term can be very easily extended to contain multiple time points, i.e., to become a vector.
 Mathematically, this can still be expressed as a matrix multiplication:

     leadfield x amplitude time course